raspberrypi/picotool/README.md

 ### Pins

-This is certainly handy when you have an execute called 'hello_world.elf' but you forgot what board it is built for...
+This is certainly handy when you have an executable called 'hello_world.elf' but you forgot what board it is built for...

 Static (fixed) pin assignments can be recorded in the binary in very compact form: